eeriemyxi/todo-bot/README.md

+# Note
+This bot is under development.
+See the `dev` branch for latest changes.

 # Introduction
 A basic to-do bot for Discord.
 Supports GNU-style flags.
 Meant to be self-hosted and used by one individual person.